Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

 ```

-create the dockerfile.prod in `frontend-react-js`:
+create the Dockerfile.prod in `frontend-react-js`:
 ```sh
 # Base Image ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 FROM node:16.18 AS build